martinibiscotti/summitcables/index.md

 * Discord: [https://discord.gg/summitcables](https://discord.gg/summitcables)

 # Group Buy Schedule
-We are currently taking orders using a Google Form which opens up every Saturday at [10:00 AM PT](https://time.is/PT) located at [this link to the ordering form](https://docs.google.com/forms/d/e/1FAIpQLScuu3xz-DcRyDlPHUsZB4gOGa9OdQlIf22b8dJHM9YKLoZjvQ/closedform).
+We are currently taking orders using a Google Form which opens up every Saturday at [10:00 AM PT](https://time.is/PT) located at [this link](https://docs.google.com/forms/d/e/1FAIpQLScuu3xz-DcRyDlPHUsZB4gOGa9OdQlIf22b8dJHM9YKLoZjvQ/closedform).

 Keep in mind that all times are subject to change.
 In the event of any changes, an announcement will be posted in the Summitcables Discord.